dasmith/IsisWorld/README.md

 # To Do List

-  - in isis_agent:pick_object_up_with, special handling for objects on surfaces and objects in containers.
+  - build tool for normalizing the position and rotations for objects.
-  - exit should kill xmlrpc and then shut down
+  - UI triggered exit should first kill xmlrpc (and join thread?) before shutting down
   - Loading and running [IsisScenarios](#IsisScenarios) files:
     - buttons for starting a task, running a training and test scenario
     - recording statistics about the task: how many steps since it started, state of task (failed/completed/ongoing)
     - displaying state of task in the menu
-  - specifying scale ranges for some of the common models sizes, the same way the size of the kitchen is chosen from a random range.
   - documenting a skeleton generator file with all possible superclass attributes, so that other people can work on the project by adding / describing models.
-  - working out the kinks in packaging binaries (try by running `make package` on mac)
+  - fix problem of dynamically loading scenario files in panda3d packages.
   - separating actions from the `main.py` as a different data structure in a different file.
   - IsisEvent class
   - Storing and resuming game states
-  - UI overhaul
+  - UI overhaul: clean up, make UI much more thin.
-  - XMLRPC test cases: ensure loading scenarios and tasks is bugfree
+  - re-write layout managers

 ## Has Been Done List

 GitHub does not appear to interpret Markdown's ~~strikethrough~~ operator, so here's the list of changes that have been made since the last version:

+  - specifying scale ranges for some of the common models sizes, the same way the size of the kitchen is chosen from a random range.
+  - in isis_agent:pick_object_up_with, special handling for objects on surfaces and objects in containers: Items being removed from containers first have their parent checked to see if `is_open` is True.
+If it is not, then the pickup action fails.
+Objects like the toaster, have `is_open` as a hidden property, that is turned to `False` iff the toaster `is_on`.
   - creation of `IsisAttribute` with consistency checks.
   - scenario files allow defaults to be specified as keyword arguments. `k = kitchen(width=10, height=7)`
   - objects can have "front" orientation that is used to place objects around a room, with their backs to the wall